Splavacado100/Bean-Java/README.md

 Variables do exist, they be declared, assigned, and changed.
 The names must start with a letter, and can contain letters or '_'.
 To be honest, I've been pushing off numbers in variable names to focus on more higher up things, but I'll get to it.
-Typecasting isn't a thing yet, so right now there is no way to turn a double into an integer.

 ### SAMPLE PROGRAM:
 ```